Tearfund

 Tearfund does not have a public application process.
 According to their official FAQs: “Tearfund is not currently able to accept applications for organisational or individual funding.”

 Tearfund works through established relationships with local partners.
-Country teams use their expertise and local knowledge to decide which organizations to partner with and establish partnership agreements.
+Country teams use their expertise and local knowledge to decide which organisations to partner with and establish partnership agreements.
 Partners are selected based on how they can contribute to the achievement of the Tearfund Country Strategy.

 Partnership Approach